Lumind312/Pixel-People-Prod-Optimization/README.md

 Problem: 40 clusters were created.
 Most of them were less than 10 nodes in size.
 However, the final cluster still had 123 jobs to go through.
 That's 3^{123} permutations.
 Still too many.

+* Add-on: I've tried to make this run faster by optimized each operation done through the recursion, but every 100000 iterations still took 3.5 seconds each.
+This has to scale to half a googol iterations, so it was still not feasible.

 ## Attempted solution 3: Priority queue iterating through 2m buildings.
 Problem: We don't currently have a way to determine if two buildings of a lower CPS can surpass one building of a higher CPS (ex.
 6 < 4 + 4).